-Another favorite memory is when we were hiking through lemon groves in Cinque Terre.
+Another favorite memory is when we were hiking through lemon groves in Cinque Terre with toddlers.
 A local farmer came running after us and asked us to come back to his little plot of land.
 Once there, he cut a fresh lemon off the tree for each kid.
 They were so happy (and so were we when we made some delicious lemon pasta that night)!

 There are countless little things that happen every day: people making silly faces to the kids on the subway, bus drivers refusing payment for a toddler, etc. Europeans are a pleasure to interact with every step of the way.

 Our definition of baby-friendly is not based upon whether a place has high-chairs or change tables.
 These gear-related issues can be easily overcome.
 We think a place is baby-friendly if the locals are welcoming toward them.
 Family life is so important in Europe, that it’s no surprise that the welcoming behavior of the locals make Europe such a baby & toddler friendly destination.

 Speaking of gear, it’s true that traveling with a baby or toddler can be a bit complicated at times.
 Many of these issues can be solved by bringing or renting the proper travel gear.
 Thankfully, the Europeans have made it easy for parents at every turn:

 Don’t want to bring your stroller all the way across the pond?
 No worries!
 There are baby equipment rental companies in all the major cities, many of whom will meet you at the airport or will drop off equipment at your hotel before you arrive.